City of Newcastle is organised into five groups, each with a range of responsibilities.

 He returned to Newcastle with his young family in 2013 to accept a role with Hunter Water Corporation, managing its government relations team.
 After two-and-a-half years he was appointed by the NSW Government as Hunter Water's Interim Chief Executive Officer for a period of 12 months.
 Upon completion, Jeremy joined international political and corporate strategists Crosby Textor.
 But the opportunity to lead City of Newcastle at a time of unparalleled revitalisation - including a $650 million urban transformation and transport program by the NSW Government – and supported by the City’s own record annual $100 million works program, was too strong to resist and so in 2017 he relocated back to Newcastle where he continues today as the City’s chief executive office.

 Jeremy also sits on the Board of the Newcastle Airport Pty Ltd and its subsidiary Greater Newcastle Aerotropolis Pty Ltd, which is delivering the Astra Aerolab advanced manufacturing space with an expectation of creating 5,500 new jobs.

 As part of Council's Open and Transparent Governance Strategy, the Chief Executive Officer's diary is published on a quarterly basis.
 See Open Diaries for further information.

-The Director of Governance is David Clarke.
-Areas of responsibility include legal services, regulatory function, development and assessment and finance.
-The purpose of Governance is to provide legal compliance and advice to inform evidence based decision making throughout and across Council.
+The Director of Governance and Chief Financial Officer is David Clarke.
+Areas of responsibility include finance, legal services, regulatory planning and assessment and transport and compliance.
+The purpose of Governance is to:

-David has 20 years experience working with communities, stakeholders and governments on natural resource, coastal, public land, renewable energy and agricultural research initiatives.
+David joined City of Newcastle in August 2018 and has 20 years experience working with communities, stakeholders and governments on natural resource, coastal, public land, renewable energy and agricultural research initiatives.

 David was born and raised in Newcastle and holds environmental qualifications from the University of Newcastle.